-Before you sign the agreement to get your loan, it’s useful to understand exactly how your payment will be applied to your loan over time.
+Before you sign the agreement to get your new loan, it’s useful to understand exactly how your payment will be applied to your loan over time.
 Take a look.

 How Does A Loan Work?

 A loan is a commitment that you (the borrower) will receive money from a lender, and you will pay back the total borrowed, with added interest, over a defined time period.
 The terms of each loan are defined in a contract provided by the lender.
 Secured loans are loans where borrowers can put up an asset (like a house) as collateral.
 This gives the lender more confidence in the loan.
 Unsecured loans are loans approved without collateral, so the lender takes on more risk.

 How Does Your Credit History Impact Your Interest Rate?

 Before you can take out a loan, secured on unsecured, you first have to apply.
 Financial institutions and lenders will do a soft credit pull first to confirm you meet the minimum requirements to apply.
 If you move forward with an application, the lender will do a hard credit check to review your credit history.

 If you want to review your own credit history you can request a credit report from one of the major credit agencies; Experian, Transunion, and Equifax.
 You can request a free report each year from each lender, so you can see what a lender will be reviewing.

 Your creditworthiness will play a role in the interest rate offered.
 If you have a good credit score, the lender will have more peace of mind that you will repay your loan, and offer you a lower interest rate or maybe a larger amount of money.
 If you have a lower credit score you might want to build your score back up before submitting a loan application to see a better loan offer.